 Published 6 Feb 2019

-The best British musician will be awarded a piece of Czech glass.
-When the stars of the British music scene get up on the stage of the annual BRIT awards ceremony, they will get a trophy which was made in the fires of a Northern Bohemian glassworks.
+The best British musician were awarded a piece of Czech glass.
+At BRIt Awards ceremony George Ezra, 1975, Dua Lipa, Little Mix and many others were holding th trophy made in the fires of the Northern Bohemian glassworks.
 The statues in the shape of a woman were designed by the famous British-Ghanian architect Sir David Adjaye, but they saw the light of day for the first time in the glassworks in Desná near the Czech borders.

-The complex process of creation had started months ago.
-It began with a wooden mould made of Northern Bohemia’s trees, and ended with molten glass being poured into the form of Britannia, the female personification of Britain.
+The complex process of creation had started months ago, and ended with molten glass being poured into the form of Britannia, the female personification of Britain.

 Sir David Adjaye swapped the traditional hourglass form for a figure with “unique” proportions.
 “For me, designing the award was an opportunity to question and explore – what is the nature of perfection and imperfection, what is the notion of beauty?” says Sir David Adjaye on the official website of the BRIT awards.